DataBiosphere/data-portal/content/guides/userguides/accessing-atlases.md

 - The Biological Network, publication, and code associated with the atlas
 - Contact information for the Integration Lead of the atlas
 - Contact information for the Biological Network Coordinators
-- A list of component atlases including the name, tissues, diseases, estimated cell count, and options to explore the data using CellxGene or by downloading the data
+- A list of component atlases including the name, tissues, diseases, estimated cell count, and options to explore the data using CZ CELLxGENE or by downloading the data

 To see all projects in an atlas, select the **Source Datasets** tab on the atlas’s Overview page.